nyraval331/blog-editor/README.md

 3. **Setup Environment Variables**

-    - Create a `.env` file in the root directory of your project and add the necessary environment variables for your Firebase configuration.
+    - Create a `.env.local` file in the root directory of your project and add the necessary environment variables for your Firebase configuration.
 Example:

         ```env
         NEXT_PUBLIC_FIREBASE_API_KEY=your-api-key